Please note, our office and phone lines will be closed from 23rd December to 3rd January. All queries will be responded to in the new year.

 This could be as simple as regular wellbeing check-ins where you discuss how you're doing and identify any challenges.
 If you require more dedicated support, many organisations have an Employee Assistance Programme (EAP), which may offer counselling or resources for new parents.

-For ICAEW members and their families, we have a range of support services available, including a 24/7 helpline.
+For ICAEW members and their families, we have a range of support services available.

 is it normal to be sad returning to work after maternity leave?